 e.
 The passage begins with medieval objections to breakfast and then explains how opinions changed during the Renaissance and Industrial Revolution.

-Answer: The passage begins with medieval objections to breakfast and proceeds to explain how opinions changed during the Renaissance and Industrial Revolution is correct because it accurately describes the beginning, middle, and end of the passage.
+Answer: d.
+The passage begins with medieval objections to breakfast and proceeds to explain how opinions changed during the Renaissance and Industrial Revolution is correct because it accurately describes the beginning, middle, and end of the passage.

+a.
 The passage provides a history of European breakfasts from the Renaissance until today is incorrect because the passage begins with the medieval period.

 Here’s an example:

 This passage is taken from My Antonia, by Willa Cather, found at Project Gutenberg.
+The narrator, a young boy, is meeting Otto Fuchs for the first time.

 Which statement best describes the narrator’s first impression of Otto Fuchs?